Panama Union Cemetery memorial

 The back of the memorial has this text:

-The reverse inscription, transcribed above, is interesting because of local interest nearly one hundred years after the tragedy, particularly given the absence of the coal mine in the decades preceding the initiative to create the memorial.
+The reverse inscription, transcribed above, is interesting because of local interest nearly one hundred years after the tragedy, particularly given the absence of coal mining in the decades preceding the initiative to create the memorial.
 Related to this issue is the phrase “for without them there would be no village.”
-This speaks to the enduring sense of community in Panama and its resilience in surviving the end of coal mining here.
+This speaks to the establishment of a town around the coal resource and the enduring sense of community in Panama and its resilience in surviving the end of coal mining here.